AlGepe/OmniSnippets_JS/docs/c2c/betterConditions.rst

 We are using here the _"OR"_ operator (``||``) to replicate the behaviour of the code samples above.
 We can also use the "AND" operator (``&&``) in the fashion.
 This operation is not limited to binary options, we could even concatenate several expressions for multiple options.

-Here is a short explanation of their behaviour:
+Here is a short explanation of the behaviour of `Logical Operators <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_Operators>`__ :

 +---------------------------+--------------------------------------------------------+
 | Syntax                    | Returns                                                |